 Mario Kart cannot be stopped.
 Dread it.
 Run from it.
 Destiny arrives all the same.
 And now, it’s here.
 Or should I say, Mario Kart is.

 It is an absolute behemoth of a franchise that has graced every Nintendo console since the Super Nintendo.
-It’s also a staple in the Valentine household; my wife and I play on the regular.
-I honestly thought I was a big Mario Kart fan until I met her.
+It’s also a staple in the Valentine household; my wife and I play regularly.
+I thought I was a big Mario Kart fan until I met her.
 Her playtime and skill absolutely put me to shame.

 This, however, is my ranking, not hers.
-We’re going to be going over every single Mario Kart title in the franchise and putting them in their proper hierarchy.
+We will be going over every Mario Kart title in the franchise and putting them in their proper hierarchy.

 Mario Kart Tour

 I understand the reasoning behind the decision to make the controls more mobile-friendly than, say, going the emulation route.
-We also, however, live in a world where one of Nintendo’s defining features of a handheld was using a touch screen as a fully 3D capable joystick.
+We also live in a world where one of Nintendo’s defining features of a handheld was using a touch screen as a fully 3D capable joystick.

 They could have shot for the moon and tried to capture an authentic Mario Kart experience on phones.
-If it worked, it would have been a runaway smash hit that printed money for them.
+It would have been a runaway smash hit that printed money for them if it worked.
 Instead, they played it safe.
 The result was an enjoyable mobile experience that is still printing money for them.

 Compared to the rest of the franchise, though, it’s no contest.
 This is the racer in last place that constantly gets Bullet Bill power-ups.